 Instructor: Patty Pulliam

 In this class you will learn how to create beads with various items added to the bead, then encased with clear glass for fabulous effects.
 Basic encasing is taught and practiced.
 Some examples of inclusions are silver foil, silver wire, copper mesh, and millifiori.
 All these techniques require some competency in encasing, therefore encasing practice will take precedence.
-Later in the class, using frit, pixie dust, enamel powders, copper foil, reduction frit, baking soda and acid etching will be discussed.
+Later in the class, students will sample a variety of powders, frits and toys that create different effects on the glass.
+You will review using frit and then try out pixie dust, enamel powders, copper foil, reduction frit, baking soda and acid etching, as well as play with various toys that create interesting textured beads.

 GLASS BEAD MAKING: Intermediate Lampworking